 - A Raspberry Pi running Raspbian, which we'll call a node.

-- The open-source Netdata Agent.
-If you don't have it installed on your node yet, get it now.
+- The open-source Netdata monitoring agent.
+If you don't have it installed on your node yet, get started now.

 First make sure Netdata is using Python 3 when it runs Python-based data collectors.

 Next, install some of the underlying libraries used by the Python packages the collector depends upon.

 Now you're ready to install the Python packages used by the collector itself.
 First, become the